Fannie Mae Homeready Income Limits | 2023

 HomeReady is a conventional mortgage loan via Fannie Mae, which means that you must pay private mortgage insurance until your home’s loan-to-value (LTV) reaches 80 percent of the original home purchase price, or 80% of the home’s market value.

-Yes, you can use the HomeReady program to refinance your existing home, including a limited cash-out refinance (LCIR).
-One benefit of refinancing with HomeReady is that you only need 3 percent equity in the home to qualify (meaning the max LTV is 97 percent).
-Some other refinance programs require at least 20 percent equity, or a maximum loan-to-value of 80 percent.
+Yes, you can use the HomeReady program to refinance your existing home, including a limited cash-out refinance (LCIR), provided that you meet the HomeReady income limits for buyers.
+One benefit of refinancing with HomeReady is that you only need 3 percent equity in the home to qualify (meaning the maximum LTV is 97 percent).
+Some other refinance programs require at least 20 percent equity or a maximum loan-to-value of 80 percent.

-Yes, the HomeReady program allows a borrower to use border income to help get qualified.
+Yes, as long as it does not push you over the HomeReady income limits, border income can be used by qualified HomeReady borrowers to meet eligibility requirements.
 That includes rental income from accessory dwelling units.
 Boarders must have a 12-month history of living with you and contributing income.
-Documentation of all 12 months is not always required.
+Documentation for all 12 months is not always required.

 If you want to count another person’s income toward your qualifying income for HomeReady, they need to be a co-borrower on your application.
-Non-borrower income may be considered as a “compensating factor,” but that only means it could help your chances of qualifying if your application has some weaker points.
+Non-borrower income may be considered a compensating factor, but that only means it could help your chances of qualifying if your application has some weaker points.
 That income will not be directly used to determine your eligibility or loan amount.

-No, the HomeReady program does not limit the number of relatives living in one home, nor the number of relatives whose income is used to help qualify for the program.
+No, the HomeReady program does not limit the number of relatives living in one home or the number of relatives whose income is used to help qualify for the program.

 No. However, non-borrowing relatives must have legal documents to show their immigration status — a green card, work visa, etc.

-No. Borrowers must meet income guidelines to qualify.
+No. Borrowers must meet HomeReady income limits to qualify.
 Originally, HomeReady worked for all borrowers in low-income census tracts, but Fannie Mae revised the program in 2019 to remove that feature.
 Now, all home buyers using HomeReady must meet income eligibility requirements.

-Yes, homeowner counseling is required with the HomeReady program.
+Yes, homeowner counseling is mandatory to fulfill the HomeReady program’s education requirement.
 The online course, called Framework, can be completed in 4-6 hours on your smartphone.

 Yes, you can use the certificate from your previous homeowner counseling course as part of your HomeReady mortgage application, so long as the course was completed within the last six months.